-Many exciting things are in store for the conference participants this year, beginning with a stellar group of speakers and panelists: Keynote Speakers:
+Many exciting things are in store for the conference participants this year: Keynote Speakers:

 Three great keynote speakers are confirmed for Wednesday, Thursday, and Friday:

 - Dr. Ezekiel Dixon-Román – Associate Professor and Chair of the Data Analytics for Social Policy Certificate at UPenn’s Social Policy and Practice program.

 In addition to the speakers, we will have a panel discussion featuring Kristen Huff – Vice President of Assessment and Research at Curriculum Associates, Alina von Davier – Senior Vice President at ACTNext, and Rebecca Zwick – Distinguished Presidential Appointee at the Educational Testing Service.
 The panel will be moderated by Ellen Forte – CEO and Chief Scientist of edCount LLC and will focus on the experiences these thoughtful leaders have had transforming themselves, their organizations, and the education field.
 Pre-Conference and in-conference Workshops: